curl/everything-curl/usingcurl/verbose.md

     * Connected to example.com (93.184.216.34) port 80 (#0)

-It worked! curl connected to the site and here it explains how the name maps to the IP address and on which port it has connected to.
+It worked. curl connected to the site and here it explains how the name maps to the IP address and on which port it has connected to.
 The '(#0)' part is which internal number curl has given this connection.
 If you try multiple URLs in the same command line you can see it use more connections or reuse connections, so the connection counter may increase or not increase depending on what curl decides it needs to do.

 If we use an `HTTPS://` URL instead of an HTTP one, there are also a whole bunch of lines explaining how curl uses CA certs to verify the server's